-Illumina supplies a number of instruments for sequencing, primarily through short-read sequencing-by-synthesis and microarray analysis.
+Illumina supplies a number of instruments for sequencing, primarily through short-read sequencing-by-synthesis, and microarray analysis.

-The different Illumina sequencing instruments operate at different scales: the most appropriate depends on the number of samples and the depth of sequencing that you require.
+The different Illumina sequencing instruments operate at different scales: The most appropriate depends on the number of samples and the depth of sequencing that you require.
 The largest machines give the best price per base-pair of DNA but produce a huge volume of data for every run.

 For genotyping we use the iScan system from Illumina, The iScan system is used for genotyping SNPs or DNA methylation analysis of CpG sites by the Infinium assay.
 Please visit our page for Genotyping systems for more information.